nyhadx/Employee_Attrition/README.md

 ## Recommendations

--Reduce Overtime Pressure: Monitor and reduce overtime by increasing the staffs or distributing the workload.
+- Reduce Overtime Pressure: Monitor and reduce overtime by increasing the staff or distributing the workload.
 Also, try rewarding overtime with incentives
--Address High Sales and Female HR Attrition: Review sales quotas, compensation and career growth for sales representative role.
+- Address High Sales and Female HR Attrition: Review sales quotas, compensation, and career growth for sales representative roles.
--Address Female HR Attrition: Review workplace culture, gender inequalities and conduct exit interviews -New employees Retention: Set clear growth paths for new employees.
-Ensure competitive salary packages -Engaging Young Employees: Increase socializing and team building activities for young and single employees.
-And conduct regular employee engagment surveys
+- Address Female HR Attrition: Review workplace culture, and gender inequalities and conduct exit interviews
+- New employees Retention: Set clear growth paths for new employees.
+Ensure competitive salary packages
+- Engaging Young Employees: Increase socializing and team-building activities for young and single employees.
+And conduct regular employee engagement surveys